hyperledger/iroha-2-docs/src/guide/python.md

 register = Register(Expression(Value(Identifiable(domain))))
 ```

 We are creating a domain and wrapping it in multiple type-erasing constructs.
-A domain is wrapped in `Identifiable` (which would be a trait in `rust`), which is wrapped in `Value`, which is wrapped in `Expression`, which finally is wrapped in the `Register` instruction.
-This is not entirely against Python's conventions, (it is strongly typed, after all), and not entirely counter-intuitive, once you see the corresponding `rust` code.
+A domain is wrapped in `Identifiable` (which would be a trait in Rust), which is wrapped in `Value`, which is wrapped in `Expression`, which finally is wrapped in the `Register` instruction.
+This is not entirely against Python's conventions, (it is strongly typed, after all), and not entirely counter-intuitive, once you see the corresponding Rust code.

 The instruction to register must be submitted, in order for anything to happen.